Agent Programs: Logic, Design, and Learning in Artificial Intelligence

 What is the difference between AI and agent programs?

-This comprehensive guide provides an in-depth look at agent programs, their types, applications, strengths, and challenges.
-As AI technology continues to evolve, agent programs will play an increasingly vital role in shaping the future of industries and society.
+This article provides an overview of agent programs, including their types, applications, strengths, and challenges.
+As AI technology continues to develop, agent programs may play a broader role across different industries and a variety of everyday and business use cases.